getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Accordingly, the requirements specification is extended to define both the network performance required for achieving optimal application performance and the lower network performance threshold below which the application performance is considered unacceptable.

 The two ends of the distance measure correspond to the Requirements for Optimal Performance (ROP) and the Conditions at the Point of Unacceptable Performance (CPUP).
-For example, ROP could be defined as: at 4Mbps, 99% of packets need to arrive within 100ms, 99.9% within 200ms (implying that 0.1% packet loss is acceptable) for the outcome to be as intended.
+For example, ROP could be defined as: at 4Mbps, 99% of packets need to arrive within 100ms, 99.9% within 200ms, and 0.1% packet loss is acceptable for the outcome to be as intended.
 Similarly, CPUP could be defined as: if 99% of the packets have not arrived after 200ms, or 99.9% within 300ms, the perceived service will be unacceptable.

-If a percentile is included in the ROP, it must also be defined in the CPUP, and vice versa, i.e., neither specification should define a percentile that is not present in the other.
+If a latency percentile is included in the ROP, it must also be defined in the CPUP, and vice versa, i.e., neither specification should define a percentile that is not present in the other.
 For example, if the 99.9th percentile is part of the CPUP then the ROP must also include the 99.9th percentile.

 The derivation of ROP and CPUP values requires standardized testing conditions to ensure consistency and accuracy.
 Application developers should publish their